Shahi Dal

 It is prepared with a combination of yellow moong dal and white urad dal and tempered with fresh ginger, garlic, tomatoes, and some basic everyday spice powders.
 It is tempered once again at the end, which makes it super flavorful and delicious.

-This dal also has yogurt and milk added to it, which gives it a beautifully creamy and rich texture.
+This dal also has yogurt and milk added, giving it a beautifully creamy and rich texture.

 This recipe is vegetarian and can be easily made gluten-free.

-I made it in my 3-liter pressure cooker or a 6-quart instant pot.
+I made it in my 3-liter pressure cooker or a 3-quart instant pot.
 If scaling the recipe, you can use a bigger cooker or an instant pot.
-The time of cooking will remain the same.
+The cooking time will remain the same.

 Ingredients